CityLeap Frequently Asked Questions

 [5] Shared use path per mile estimate source: City of Austin staff.

-• In May 2024, we provided to the Joint Sustainability Committee, which included CityLeap in its list of recommendations, a cost estimate of $38.5m.
+In May 2024, we provided to the Joint Sustainability Committee, which included CityLeap in its list of recommendations, a cost estimate of $38.5m.
+This estimate was subsequently updated to $52.2m to incorporate later findings, including newly identified arterials.

-This estimate was much lower than the current one because it didn’t include shared use paths, which are more capital and labor intensive than quickbuild bus lanes and protected bicycle lanes.
+These earlier estimates were much lower than the current one because they didn’t include shared use paths, which are more capital and labor intensive than quick build bus lanes and protected bicycle lanes.
 However, after subsequent feedback, we decided to add shared use paths to most places where bus lanes would be proposed, to ensure safe facilities for all transportation modes on all arterials.

 2. How long might it take for CityLeap to pay for itself?